-If your movers refuse to compensate you for stolen items, there are several legal options available to you:
+If your movers refuse to compensate you for stolen or damaged items, there are several legal options available to you:

 - File a complaint with the Federal Motor Carrier Safety Administration (FMCSA): If you have used an interstate moving company, you can file a complaint with the FMCSA, which regulates moving companies that operate across state lines.
 The FMCSA can investigate your complaint and take legal action against the company if necessary.